-(Table 1), reflecting the decrease in pain ratings across the three 8-trial series for most stimulus intensities.
+Site-specific adaptation effects.
+Figure 4 shows the group-mean pain ratings for the first, second and third site-specific stimulation (i.e., the grand-average pain ratings for trials 1-8, 9-16, and 17-24, respectively), as a function of current stimulus temperature.
+The regression analysis revealed a negative linear effect of site-specific repetition (Table 1), reflecting the decrease in pain ratings across the three 8-trial series for most stimulus intensities.
 Because the site-specific repetition regressor was correlated with overall trial number, this effect could in principle be due to either site-specific habituation or a persistent site-nonspecific trial-by-trial habituation.
-However, the absence of evidence for a site-nonspecific habituation effect (but instead an increase in pain ratings during the first series; see next section) suggests that this effect was due to site-specific habituation.
+However, the absence of evidence for a site-nonspecific habituation effect (but instead an increase in pain ratings during the first series, see next section) suggests that this effect was due to site-specific habituation.

-There were also significant site-specific repetition $\times$ current temperature interactions (Table 1), reflecting that the site-specific habituation effect was strongest for low temperatures, and reversed for high temperatures (Fig 4).
-To further examine these interactions, we tested the site-specific repetition effect separately for each level of current stimulation temperature, using repeated-measures analyses of variance.
-These analyses revealed that repeated stimulation of the same skin site resulted in a significant decrease in pain rating for 41 to $47^{\circ}$ C stimuli (F[2, 140] = 20.8, F[2, 142] = 16.7, F[2, 112] = 34.8, F[2, 128] = 30.5,F[2, 120] = 17.9, F[2, 146] = 14.4, F[2, 134] = 10.5,respectively, all Ps < .001), no significant effect for 48°C stimuli (P = .43), and a significant increase in pain rating for 49°C stimuli (F[2, 129] = 9.6, P < .001).
+There were also significant site-specific repetition × current temperature interactions (Table 1), reflecting that the site-specific habituation effect was strongest for low temperatures, and reversed for high temperatures (Figure 4).
+To further examine these interactions we tested the site-specific repetition effect separately for each level of current stimulation temperature, using repeated-measures ANOVAs.
+These analyses revealed that repeated stimulation of the same skin site resulted in a significant decrease in pain rating for 41 to 47°C stimuli (F(2,140) = 20.8, F(2,142) = 16.7, F(2,112) = 34.8, F(2,128) = 30.5, F(2,120) = 17.9, F(2,146) = 14.4, F(2,134) = 10.5, respectively, all ps < 0.001), no significant effect for 48°C stimuli (p = 0.43), and a significant increase in pain rating for 49°C stimuli (F(2,129) = 9.6, p < 0.001).